Galleta12/OpenGLMaze/README.md

 # OpenGLMaze
-This is my opengl version, using opengl 3.3
+This is my first opengl 3D application.
+Is using opengl 3.3

 The controls are the following.